Pattern formation and surface analytics

 Ion-induced pattern formation: experiment and simulation

 We prepare ion-induced nanostructure patterns via large-area irradiation with low-energy noble gas ions.
-Our setup offers ion energies ranging from 250 to 1200 eV with ion fluxes up to 5x1015cm-2s-1, polar ion incidence angles from 0 to 90°, and sample heating up to 800 °C for samples of up to 10 mm x 10 mm.
-An analogous setup for irradiation of 2-inch wafers is being planned.
+Our setup offers ion energies ranging from 250 to 1200 eV with ion fluxes up to 5x1015cm-2s-1, polar ion incidence angles from 0 to 90°, and sample heating up to 600 °C for samples of up to 10 mm x 10 mm.
+It also contains three evaporators for in-situ deposition of metal thin films.

 We use a continuum equation approach to theoretically describe the pattern morphologies resulting from ion irradiation and to simulate their development via numerical integration.
 Out MATLAB code for such simulations is available from us on request.